Extreme Heat Operations Checklist for Professional Drivers & Executive Protection

 Emergency Supplies

-• Bottled water and electrolyte packets stored discreetly
+• Bottled water and electrolyte packets are stored discreetly.

 OPERATIONAL CONSIDERATIONS